Recto Avenue

-Claro M. Recto Avenue, more popularly known as simply Recto Avenue, is the principal commercial thoroughfare in north-central Manila, Philippines.
-It spans seven districts just north of the Pasig River in what is generally considered Manila's old downtown area.
+Claro M. Recto Avenue, more popularly known as simply Recto, is the principal commercial thoroughfare in north-central Manila, Philippines.
+It spans six districts just north of the Pasig River in what is generally considered Manila's old downtown area.

-Recto's western terminus is at an intersection with Mel Lopez Boulevard (Radial Road 10) at the district boundaries of Tondo and San Nicolas close to the Manila North Harbor.
-It runs northeast before curving to the east at Juan Luna Street and Estero de Binondo.
+Recto's western terminus is at an intersection with Mel Lopez Boulevard (Radial Road 10) at the district boundaries of Tondo and San Nicolas, close to the Manila North Harbor.
+It runs northeast before curving east at Juan Luna Street and Estero de Binondo.
 It then passes through the Divisoria shopping area of Manila south of the Tutuban railway station until it curves southeast past the A. Rivera Street junction.
 East of Rizal Avenue and Santa Cruz district, Recto intersects with the streets of the University Belt area of Quiapo and Sampaloc before terminating at Legarda Street and Mendiola Street at the district boundaries of Quiapo and Sampaloc.

-LRT Line 2 runs along its T. Alonzo–Legarda Street segment.
+The LRTA's Line 2 runs along its T. Alonzo–Legarda Street segment.
 It has a short extension into San Miguel and towards Malacañang Palace compound as Mendiola Street.